 Any two computers in a home can be used to stream a gameplay session.
-This feature can enable playing games on systems which would not traditionally be able to run those games.
-For example, a Windows game which can only be played in a Windows OS can be streamed from a Windows PC to a machine running Steam OS in your living room.
-A graphically intensive game can be streamed from a beefy computer at your office to your low powered laptop in your bedroom.
+This feature can enable playing games on systems that would not traditionally be able to run those games.
+For example, a Windows game that can only be played in a Windows OS can be streamed from a Windows PC to a machine running Steam OS in your living room.
+A graphically intensive game can be streamed from a beefy computer at your office to your low-powered laptop in your bedroom.

 The basic entities you will need: